(1) Section Title: Show or hide the carousel section title from here.

 - On Hover: Check below to see how it display on the screen:

-(2.4) Overlay Background Color: Set a background color for overlay as you wish.
+(7) Overlay Background: Set a background color for the overlay.

 Border Styles are: